 Benefits of remote working | Top reasons

-Whilst most employers pre-pandemic had not given remote working serious consideration they quickly realised that they could in fact operate effectively whether staff were based in the office, working from home offices, or operating from other remote locations.
+Whilst most employers pre-pandemic had not given remote working serious consideration, they quickly realised that they could, in fact, operate effectively whether staff were based in the office, working from home offices, or operating from other remote locations.

 This opened up job opportunities to a much wider audience.
 Which in turn allowed employers to access a greater pool of talented applicants.